FluidTYPO3/documentation/Guides/FormComponent.md

 into a Form Component object instance which is then attached to the parent (inserted as the parent node in the Fluid template), and so on, until the full tree structure is built.

+Note: The only exception to the rule "Flux never renders any form fields" is here, in the "Custom" field type which lets you define the actual HTML which will be inserted as field - it's not as such Flux which renders the field, but it is the exception to the rule that everything is rendered by the TYPO3 core rather than Flux.

 ### Form Components' relation to the HTML form it defines

 The actual display of Form Component fields added in Flux is handled entirely by the TYPO3 core (with one single exception, which